moshelando/CrystalClearSTEM/README.md

 ## Undergrad Texts

-A series of notes for undergraduate courses,
-maximizing clarity and completeness.

-Designed to minimize student frustration.
+Clear, complete, and straight to the point.

 ### Contents